georust/rinex/README.md

 - Glonass Time Scale is not known to this day.
 We cannot parse and apply system time corrections from other time scales into the glonass time scale.
+- IONEX RMS errors are not parsed and cannot be visualized
+- IONEX h maps are not parsed and cannot be visualized

 ## Record